 African American literature and culture in relevant intellectual, social, and historical contexts.

-This course is a survey of writings by African American authors from the 18th century through the Harlem Renaissance.
-Studying fiction, essays, and poetry, we’ll close read representative texts to identify formal and thematic elements that characterize the African American literary tradition.
-We will consider how these works exemplify and complicate lived and literary identities.
-In other words, how do these texts fit into or defy ideas about race, gender, and class on the one hand and classifications of genre, period, and literary style on the other?
-We’ll study relationships among these works to uncover how they reflect on, depend on, or revise one another.
-We will also look for relationships between these works and other art forms, such as blues, jazz, folklore, and visual arts.
-The goal of this course is to introduce you to African American literature, improving your writing, reading, and critical thinking skills in the process.
+This course is a survey of writings by African American authors.
+Studying fiction, essays, and poetry, we will read representative texts to consider whether there are specific formal and thematic elements that characterize an African American literary tradition.
+We will consider how these texts fit into or defy ideas about race, gender, and class on the one hand and classifications of genre, period, and literary style on the other.
+We will study relationships among these works to uncover how they reflect on, depend on, or revise one another.
+We will look for relationships between these works and other art forms such as music and visual arts.
+This means that as we read each text closely, we may also listen closely to a relevant speech, poetry reading, or piece of music.
+The goal of this course is to help you engage with African American literature, improving your writing, reading, and critical thinking skills in the process.
+This class requires substantial reading and writing and vigorous participation.

 Arts & Letters (A&L) courses create meaningful opportunities for students to engage actively in the modes of inquiry that define a discipline.
 Courses are broad in scope and demonstrably liberal in nature (that is, courses that promote open inquiry from a variety of perspectives).
 Though some courses may focus on specialized subjects or approaches, there will be a substantial course content locating that subject in the broader context of the major issues of the discipline.
 Qualifying courses will not focus on teaching basic skills but will require the application or engagement of those skills through analysis and interpretation.